 Curtis Symphony Orchestra at Immaculata University

 The Music Department is pleased to announce that the world renowned Curtis Symphony Orchestra will perform three concerts during their 2018-2019 concert series at Immaculata University and three concerts during their 2019-2020 concert series of performances.
-Tickets are $20 for adults and $5 for students.

 All concerts take place in Alumnae Hall Theater.
 Dates and times for this year include: